Graylog2/documentation/pages/streams/alerts.rst

 Field aggregation condition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Triggers whenever the result of a statistical computation of a numerical message field in the stream is higher or lower than a given threshold.
+This condition triggers whenever the result of a statistical computation of a numerical message field in the stream is higher or lower than a given threshold.
 Perfect to monitor performance problems: *Be alerted whenever the standard deviation of the response time of your application was higher than X in the last Y minutes.*

 Field content condition
 ^^^^^^^^^^^^^^^^^^^^^^^